A group of twenty four unfurnished terraced bungalows situated just outside Aldringham Suffolk which is near the coastal town of Aldeburgh.

 - All homes have emergency alarms with pull cords monitored by the Scheme Manager and her Deputy who live on site

-- A shopping bus is provided once a week to take residents to nearby Leiston.
+- Transport is provided once a week to take residents to nearby Leiston.

 - Residents may join in the many communal activities provided.